List of Cyborg 009 characters: 00 Cyborgs

 Albert was originally from Germany (specifically, East Berlin).
 He and his fiancée, Hilda attempted to escape to West Berlin in the guise of circus performers.
 When Albert forgot to retrieve his forged identification from a guard, he panicked and sped off.
-The border guards opened fire on the truck, injuring Albert and killing Hilda in the process.
-Black Ghost agents arrived on the scene and lied to Albert, telling him they'd take him to a hospital.
+The border guards opened fire on the truck, severely injuring Albert and killing Hilda.
+Black Ghost agents arrived on the scene and lied to Albert, telling him they would take him to a hospital.

 004 often has a gruff exterior which belies his friendly personality and disgust with war, and he is also a skilled combat tactician.
-He was the last of the 00 Cyborgs who were then frozen until more advanced technology and procedures were made and is chronologically the oldest of the group, being already 30 years old when captured.
-The extent of his injuries also resulted in him receiving the most extensive cyborg modifications: the fingertips on his right hand conceal machine gun barrels, his left hand has razor-sharp edges, and he has missiles hidden in his knees.
-In the 2001 series, upon waking up as a cyborg, Albert was stricken with despair and developed suicidal tendencies, aggravated by the side effects of his modifications which caused him additional physical pain and strain.
+He was the last of the 00 Cyborgs who were frozen until more advanced technology and procedures were made and is chronologically the oldest of the group, being 30 years old when captured.
+The severity of his injuries also resulted in him receiving the most extensive and most outwardly apparent cyborg modifications, with it being mentioned in the 2001 series that his only remaining organic parts are his brain and spinal cord.
+004 is also the most heavily armed member of the team, with multiple weapons hidden throughout his body.
+The fingertips on his visibly artificial right hand conceal machine gun barrels, his left hand hides a laser knife, and he has missiles hidden in his knees.
+In some continuities, it is implied he may also have a nuclear bomb in his abdomen.
+In the movie 009 Re:Cyborg, he mentions that his weapons are difficult to resupply because they were custom-made for his body.
+During Conclusion: GOD'S WAR, 001 unlocks 004's latent psychic abilities, granting him the power to guide his machine gun hand's bullets with telekinesis, also coating the bullets with psychic energy and increasing their power.
+In the 2001 series, upon waking up as a cyborg, Albert was horrified at how he was now a "weapon", which was aggravated by the side effects of his modifications causing him additional physical pain and strain.
 This ultimately forced Black Ghost to halt the cyborg program for decades, and put the existing cyborgs in suspended animation until technology developed sufficiently to make future cyborg soldiers more stable.
-He is most often frontline advance and anti-personnel.